Yuzhe-Fu/FractalCloud/README.md

 # FractalCloud

-Official PyTorch implementation for the following paper:
+Official PyTorch implementation for the HPCA'26 paper:

 **FractalCloud: A Fractal-Inspired Architecture for  Efficient Large-Scale Point Cloud Processing**